lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 }
 ```

-I decided to add focus styling that is similar to the main muted red color we have.
+I decided to add a similar muted red for the focus styling.

 ![A focused radio button with an outlined red circle.](./focus-styling.png)

+To finish up, I will:

-Now that that works, I am going remove the opacity from the radio button itself (the input) and remove the `margin-left` from the label!
+- remove the `opacity` from the radio button itself (the input)
+- remove the `margin-left` from the label!

 ```scss
 input[type='radio'] {